jamiealquiza/bicache/README.md

 ### Shard counts

 Shards must be sized in powers of 2.
 Shards are relatively inexpensive to manage but should not be arbitrarily high.
 Shard sizing should be relative to desired cache sizes and workload; more key space and greater write concurrency/rates are better suited with more shards.
-"Normal" sizes might be 8 shards for simple testing and 1024 shards for production workloads that experience tens of thousands (or more) of cache lookups a second.
+Typical sizes might be 8 shards for simple testing and 1024 shards for production workloads that experience tens of thousands (or more) of cache lookups a second.

 ### Cache sizes